 You can listen to podcasts on podcast apps, but you can find a lot on iTunes, Spotify and YouTube, too.
 Popular podcast apps include player.fm, podbay, spreaker and podbean.
 When choosing your app or platform, look at the menu of podcasts offered.
 We like player.fm because it’s free and it features a lot of podcasts related to software development.

 We’ve collected our favourite podcasts about software development and IT management for your inspiration.
 Some of them are now archived, another few are on a break, but most of them are active, broadcasting new episodes regularly.
-We suggest you to browse all episodes anyway, because you can learn a lot from the older ones, too.
+We suggest you browse all episodes anyway since you can learn a lot from the older ones, too.

 Check out our favourites and enjoy!